 It’s therefore not a coincidence that fast food chains, soft drink companies and vending machines have boomed since the eighties when the developed world saw steep economic growth.
 Corporate culture and its eat-or-be-eaten attitude became glamorised, altogether spiking our stress levels to new, unfamiliar heights.

-Done with stress?
-Get more CALM with our free guide to more peace in everyday life here.
+Are your stress hormones messing with you?
+Take our free hormone quiz guide to more peace in everyday life here.

 High levels of cortisol over long periods of time wreak havoc on your brain literally causing it to shrink in size!

 When the hippocampus weakens, so does your ability to manage stress, as well as to learn and remember things.
 Shockingly, chronic stress eventually sets the stage for more severe mental problems, like depression and eventually Alzheimer’s disease.